The Importance of Good UX Design in Finance

 Now given that most site owners employed some form of “voice of customer” UX research during the design and prototyping phases; how then did the resultant sites miss some basic customer requirements?
 The likely answer is that our natural biases affect the way we interpret customer feedback; this phenomenon is a form of confirmation bias – where we subconsciously attach greater importance to those data that fit our preconceptions.

 So, recognising that our design and architecture decisions are liable to environmental bias – what’s the solution?
 The honest answer is that there’s no magic bullet.
 If we’re serious about guarding against the problems of confirmation bias, then one idea might be to involve someone from outside the company, and perhaps even industry; whose job it is to ask the simple and apparently naïve questions in a bid to arrive at a normalized interpretation of the data.
-Sure, that has the potential to be a gigantic pain in the ass and it’s likely to increase the amount of time spent arguing over design and architecture – but set against the cost of missing actual customer requirements and or the cost of post-launch re-design, then it just might be time and money well spent.
+Although this approach is time-consuming ,and is likely to increase the amount of time spent arguing over design and architecture, set against the cost of missing actual customer requirements and or the cost of post-launch re-design, then it just might be time and money well spent.

 If you'd like us to take an unbiased look at your site hierarchy or user journeys, get in touch with us today.